MarekMatyas/tech201_controlflow/README.md

 ## `for` loops

-A `for` loop is where you define an iterator numer and cycle through data (list, dictionary) `foreach` entry in that data structure.
+A `for` loop is where you define an iterator number and cycle through data (list, dictionary) `foreach` entry in that data structure.

 Let's create a simple example: